prisma/specs/binaries/Readme.md

 ## Requirements

 Binaries (query engine binary and migration engine binary) are at the core of Photon, Lift and Prisma CLI via the Prisma SDK.
-They are, however compiled for a specific platform, that leads to the following requirements:
+They are, however, compiled for a specific platform, that leads to the following requirements:

 - Minimal configuration, simple mental model.
 - Possibility of a deterministic binary resolution both locally and production setup.